newjersey/navigator.business.nj.gov/content/src/fundings/the-small-business.md

 id: the-small-business-bonding-readiness-assistance-program
 openDate: ""
 dueDate: ""
-descriptionMd: The Small Business Bonding Readiness Assistance Program prepares small, minority-, and women-owned businesses to obtain surety bonds, which will make them more competitive when applying for state and federal government contracts.
+summaryDescriptionMd: The Small Business Bonding Readiness Assistance Program prepares small, minority-, and women-owned businesses to obtain surety bonds, which will make them more competitive when applying for state and federal government contracts.
 callToActionLink: https://www.aaccnj.com/bonding-program---sbbrap
 callToActionText: Learn more
 fundingType: technical assistance